thiboverbeerst/legal-center/policies/cookie-policy.md

 ### Performance and functionality cookies

-These cookies are used to enhance the performance and functionality of our Website but are non-essential to their use.
+These cookies are used to enhance the performance and functionality of my Website but are non-essential to their use.
 However, without these cookies, certain functionality (like videos) may become unavailable.

 <details>